MillerHollinger/TheHexagonGames.github.io/18-card-challenge.md

 November: Panama (Game About a Real Place)
   Panama is a two-player strategic game about getting your ships through the country's famous canal.
-  Panama is still in production.
-We'll update the site when it's ready!
+  We're still waiting to see the outcome of November's competition.

 October: [ROYALE](/royale/ "ROYALE") (No Table Allowed)
   ROYALE is an all-versus-one exchange and bluffing game about starting a revolution.
-  We're still waiting to see the outcome of October's competition.
+  ROYALE won a top three spot!

 September: [Champions!](/champions/ "Champions") (All Cards Identical)
   Champions is a two-player strategic face-off with a unique unit upgrade system.